AqwamCreates/DataPredict-Axon/docs/Tutorials/GettingStartedWithDeepReinforcementLearning.md

     local reward = getReward(currentEnvironmentFeatureTensor)

-    DeepSARSA:categoricalUpdate{previousEnvironmentFeatureTensor, reward, action, currentEnvironmentFeatureTensor, 0} -- update() is called whenever a step is made.
+    -- update() is called whenever a step is made.
 The value of zero indicates that the current environment feature tensor is not a terminal state.

+    DeepSARSA:categoricalUpdate{previousEnvironmentFeatureTensor, reward, action, currentEnvironmentFeatureTensor, 0}

-    previousEnvironmentFeatureTensor = environmentTensor
+    previousEnvironmentFeatureTensor = currentEnvironmentFeatureTensor

     local hasGameEnded = checkIfGameHasEnded(environmentTensor)